A set of signs used to help identify melanoma. The letters stand for: A=Asymmetry, B=Border, C=Colour, D=Diameter and E=Evolving.

 A series of regular income payments from your superannuation made directly to you by your fund.
 Sometimes called a superannuation pension.

-The accidental or involuntary loss of urine or faeces.
+The accidental or involuntary loss of urine (wee or pee) or faeces (poo).

 A thin tube inserted into either the pleural or peritoneal cavity to help drain a build-up of fluid.
 Sometimes called an indwelling drain.